paolamgarrido/E4_Paradigm/README.md

 ![image](https://github.com/paolamgarrido/E4_Paradigm/assets/111533069/0024c715-6080-4011-89f5-f4629aca8e03)

-You will be guided by the chatbot menu, so there is no need to type an input in a place other than the main menu.
-Just click on the button that corresponds to your choice:
+You will be guided by the chatbot menus, so there is no need to type an input.
+However, if you prefer, you can still type an input, but only in the main menu section to keep the application functioning properly.
+As shown below, simply click on the button that corresponds to your choice:

 ![image](https://github.com/paolamgarrido/E4_Paradigm/assets/111533069/e48eddbe-bffd-4f3f-96ab-e3e0f86473bb)